CI-friendly UI testing automation tools: what are your options?December 28, 2016

 Does solid CI support really matter for UI testing automation solutions?

-The short answer is yes — because continuous integration solutions are the first line of defense against bugs and errors.
+The short answer is yes.
+After all, continuous integration solutions are the first line of defense against bugs and errors.

-Here’s what a typical process looks like: one job creates a build, while another launches unit tests on it, allowing early spotting of most easy-to-find problems.
+Let’s recall what a typical CI process looks like: one job creates a build, and another one launches unit tests on it.
+This setup allows for early spotting of most easy-to-find problems.
 If the build passes this stage successfully, testers can step in with their usual routine.
 They’ll take a quick look at the UI and, if everything is fine, proceed with functional testing.

 Existing UI testing automation solutions for running Selenium on CI